vinctustech/energize/docs/docs/access-control.md

 ## Access Control

 Users are prebuilt into Energize in the default `users` resource.
-The `users` resource is protected and can only be accessed by users with the `admin` group.
+Resources can be protected by either basic authentication, or bearer token authentication.
+You can then choose to implement either type of authentication method in your client.

+The following users definition is hard-coded into Energize, and does not need to be included in your definitons.

 ```
 resource users protected (admin)